VRG2004/Mobile-Application-Development/README.md

-    ->To implement an application that writes data to the SD Card ->To implement an application that creates an alert upon receiving a message ->To write a mobile application that makes use of RSS Feed ->To develop a mobile application to send an email.
-    ->To develop a Mobile application for simple needs
+    ->To implement an application that writes data to the SD Card ->To implement an application that creates an alert upon receiving a message ->To write a mobile application that makes use of RSS Feed ->To develop a mobile application to send an email ->To develop a Mobile application for simple needs ->To develop a Android Application that creates Alarm Clock